ArtemBasyrov/tod_generation_mapbased_beam/docs/beam_cluster_calibration.rst

    (power_cut = 1.0).
 3. Computes the reference B_ℓ from the full unclustered beam (computed once, reused for all grid points).
-4. Measures the relative RMS B_ℓ divergence (see below).
+4. Measures the relative RMS B_ℓ divergence — the :math:`m = 0` bound.
+5. Measures the added ellipticity :math:`q_2` from the cluster labels — the :math:`m = \pm 2` bound.
-5. Records the pixel-count speedup as ``S / K_out``.
+6. Records the pixel-count speedup as ``S / K_out``.

-The pair that achieves the highest speedup while keeping B_ℓ divergence below ``clustering_error_threshold`` is written to the config.
-If no pair qualifies, the pair with the lowest divergence is used with a warning.
+The pair that achieves the highest speedup while staying inside **both** bounds is written to the config.
+If no pair qualifies, the pair with the **least added ellipticity** is used with a warning — an :math:`m = \pm 2` error reshapes the beam, where the :math:`m = 0` term only rescales its width.

-No scan data or TOD generation is performed during calibration — the metric depends only on beam geometry, making the sweep fast.
+No scan data or TOD generation is performed during calibration — both metrics depend only on beam geometry, making the sweep fast.

 B_ℓ Divergence Metric
 -----------------------